 The agencies' capital rules permit banking organizations that were subject to CECL during 2020 to delay CECL's estimated impact on CET1 capital.
 PNC elected to delay the estimated impact of CECL on CET1 capital through December 31, 2021, followed by a three-year transition period.
 CECL's estimated impact on CET1 capital is defined as the change in retained earnings at adoption plus or minus 25% of the change in CECL ACL at the balance sheet date, excluding the allowance for PCD loans, compared to CECL ACL at adoption.
-Effective for the first quarter of 2022, PNC is now in the three-year transition period, and the full impact of the CECL standard is being phased-in to regulatory capital through December 31, 2024.
+Effective for the first quarter of 2022, PNC entered a three-year transition period, and the full impact of the CECL standard was phased-in to regulatory capital through December 31, 2024.
+In the first quarter of 2025, CECL will be fully reflected in regulatory capital.
 See Note 1 Accounting Policies for more detail on CECL and the ACL.